 At the same time, as in all other places where indigenous peoples are still struggling for recognition and rights, there is unfinished business between the 'immigrant society' of majority Australia and its indigenous hosts.
 The enormity of the gap in health, education and living standards between Aboriginal people and majority Australia is a sufficient indictment by itself.
 A 'good society' cannot accept this situation.
 But neither can the solution be imposed, or achieved by money alone.
 For peoples that emphasize spirituality as strongly as indigenous peoples do, material solutions will not suffice.
-Attitudes must be transformed, in both the majority population and indigenous peoples for self-determination and self-reliance.
+Attitudes must be transformed, in both the majority population and indigenous populations, to accept the capacity and responsibility of indigenous peoples for self-determination and self-reliance.